-Annexure A to the Independent Auditor's Report on the Financial Statements of SAMHI JV Business Hotels Private Limited for the year ended 31 March 2024 (Continued)
+Annexure A to the Independent Auditor's Report on the Financial Statements of SAMHI JV Business Hotels Private Limited for the year ended 31 March 2025 (Continued)

-- (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there is no overdue amount for more than ninety days in respect of loans given.
-Further, the Company has not given any advances in the nature of loans to any party during the year. - (e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there is no loan granted falling due during the year, which has been renewed or extended or fresh loans granted to settle the overdues of existing loans given to same parties. - (f) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment. - (iv) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not given any loans, or provided any guarantee or security as specified under Section 185 of the Companies Act, 2013 ("the Act").
+- (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in the case of loans given, in our opinion the repayment of principal and payment of interest has been stipulated except for the interest free loan of INR 1,055.70 million [nominal amount] as at 31 March 2025 given to SAMHI Hotels Limited (Holding Company), which is repayable at any date after 31 December 2030 as per mutual consent of the Company and the Holding Company.
+As informed to us, no repayment of loans and payment of interest was due in the current year.
+Further, the Company has not given any advances in the nature of loan to any party during the year. - (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there is no overdue amount for more than ninety days in respect of loans given.
+Further, the Company has not given any advances in the nature of loans to any party during the year. - (e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there is no loan or advance in the nature of loan granted falling due during the year, which has been renewed or extended or fresh loans granted to settle the overdues of existing loans given to same parties. - (f) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment. - (iv) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not given any loans, or provided any guarantee or security as specified under Section 185 of the Act.
 The Company has complied with Section 186(1) of the Act.
-According to the information and explanations given to us, the provisions of Section 186 (except for sub-section (1) of the Section 186) of the Companies Act, 2013 are not applicable to the Company since the Company is engaged in the business of providing infrastructural facilities. - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
+According to the information and explanations given to us, the provisions of Section 186 (except for sub-section (1) of the Section 186) of the Act are not applicable to the Company since the Company is engaged in the business of providing infrastructural facilities. - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
 Accordingly, clause 3(v) of the Order is not applicable. - (vi) According to the information and explanations given to us, the Central Government has not prescribed the maintenance of cost records under Section 148(1) of the Act for the services provided by it.
-Accordingly, clause 3(vi) of the Order is not applicable. - (vii) (a) The Company does not have liability in respect of Service tax, Duty of excise, Value Added Tax and Sales tax during the year since effective 1 July 2017, these statutory dues has been subsumed into GST.
+Accordingly, clause 3(vi) of the Order is not applicable. - (vii) (a) The Company does not have liability in respect of Duty of excise, Value Added Tax and Sales tax during the year since effective 1 July 2017, these statutory dues has been subsumed into GST.